 The study was conducted during the wet growing season of 2021 at two different locations in The Gambia.
-The first location was at the National Agricultural Research Institute farm in Banjulinding (NARI Site III), which lies between latitude 13°N and longitude 14°S. The second location was at the University of The Gambia (UTG) Research Farm at Faraba Banta (latitude 13° 14.910 N and longitude 16° 32.040W), Kombo East.
-The annual rainfall at Banjulinding was 1000 mm while at UTG Faraba Banta was 900mm (courtesy of The Gambia Meteorological Office in Banjul).
+The purpose of the study was to determine the critical period of crop-weed interference on weed attributes, growth and yield of groundnut varieties.
+This will help to enhance the understanding of crop-weed interaction and increase groundnut productivity through the development of sustainable weed control practices for farmers.
+The first location was at the National Agricultural Research Institute farm in Banjulinding (NARI Site III), which lies between 13° 22.171 N and 16° 38.858W.
+The second location was at the University of The Gambia (UTG) Research Farm at Faraba Banta (13° 14.910 N and 16° 32.040W), Kombo East.
+The monthly rainfall and temperature of the trial sites were obtained from the nearby weather stations in the Department of Water Resources of The Gambia.
 The result indicated that the soil was sandy clay at NARI Site III while at UTG Faraba Banta it was sandy clay loam.
 The pH was moderately acidic in both locations.
 The organic carbon content was slightly low in both locations, however the total N and available P were high in both locations.
 The exchangeable bases and CEC were low in both locations.
 The experiment was laid in a Randomized Complete Block Design with 9 treatments replicated three times.
-The treatments tested were: Weed-free up to 21 DAS.
-Weed-free up to 42DAS, Weed-free up to 63DAS, Weed-free check (75DAS), Weed Infestation up to 21DAS, Weed Infestation up to 42 DAS, Weed Infestation up to 63 DAS, Weedy check.
+The treatments tested were: Weed-free up to 21 DAS, Weed-free up to 42DAS, Weed-free up to 63DAS, Weed-free check (75DAS), Weed Infestation up to 21DAS, Weed Infestation up to 42 DAS, Weed Infestation up to 63 DAS, Weedy check.
 The groundnut variety used was Fleur 11.
-Gross and net plot sizes were 6 $m^2$ and 3 $m^2$ , respectively.
-Fertilizer was broadcasted one week after sowing at the rate of 20 kgha-1 of nitrogen, 40 kgha-1 of phosphorous and 20kgha-1 of potassium and single super phosphate 18%.
-Data were collected on weed dry matter at the physiological maturity of groundnut, weed density, Weed Control Efficiency according to Mani et. al., (1976) and Percentage of weed infestation according to Sharma, (2008).
-Also, observations were made on a number of branches, canopy height, Pod and Kernel Yield (kg ha-1).
+Gross and net plot sizes were 6 m2 and 3 m2, respectively.
+Fertilizer was broadcasted one week after sowing at the rate of 20 kgha-1 of nitrogen, 40 kgha-1of phosphorous and 20kgha-1 of potassium and single super phosphate 18%.
+Data were collected on weed dry matter at the physiological maturity of groundnut, weed density, Weed control efficiency according to Jayapal et al. (2021) and percentage of weed infestation according to Singh et al.(2024).
+Also, observations were made on the number of branches, canopy height, Pod and Kernel Yield (kg ha-1).
 All the data generated from the experiment were subjected to Analysis of Variance (ANOVA) using GentStat software.
-Where the F-test is significant, the difference between the means was compared using Students-Neumans Keuls Test (SNK).
-Simple linear regression was used to test the relationship between pod yield of groundnut and weed density.
+Students-Neumans Keuls Test (SNK) was used to separate the means where there are statistically significant differences under each variable.
+Similarly, simple linear regression was used to test the relationship between the podyield of groundnut and weed density.
+The regression analysis shows the level of influence of weed density on the pod-yield of groundnut.